cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Select the option offering you to open the source file in the text editor.

 The new source file is displayed in Webots text editor window.
-This C file can be compiled without any modification, however the current code has no real effect.
+This source file may be compiled (if written in C, C++ or Java) without any modification, however the current code has no real effect.
 We will now associate new `e-puck_go_forward` (or `EPuckGoForward`) controller to the `E-puck` node.

 %tab-component